Montana State University: Gallatin College

 Gallatin College is a two-year college for degree-seeking students and is housed on MSU campus to provide access to MSU campus student services including dormitories, library facilities, and health services.
 As of May 2018, Gallatin College offers six Associate of Applied Science degrees, five Certificates of Applied Science, a Professional Certificate in business management, Associate of Arts and Associate of Science transfer degrees, and a Developmental Education Program.
 It also offers a Dual Enrollment program for local high school students to broaden their available range of coursework offerings and share educational resources between MSU and local high schools.
 In August of 2024, the Arthur M. Blank Family Foundation made a grant of 11.25 million dollars towards building an "on-campus" facility for Gallatin College on the Bozeman campus of Montana State University.

 Campus

-MSU houses approximately 4,200 students in its residence halls, approximately 70 percent of them freshmen.
-The university also offers housing to families and to graduate students.
+MSU houses approximately 4,200 students in its residence halls, about 70% of them freshmen.
+It also offers housing to families and to graduate students.